tmolteno/TART/hardware/rpi/README.md

    CTRL-A CTRL-D

-## Reading TART Data

-Data is read into a circular buffer, which is saved to a central server at regular intervals.

 ## Data storage formats

 Currently data is stored as pickled measurement objects in files using a directory structure that